rocco/node-base/README.md

 - custom middleware example
 - loading of static assets
 - custom favicon
+- stylus styles

 ### Getting started

-If you want to use my existing node-base-apps on facebook and twitter to login using their OAuth mechanism, please make sure you serve the app through your localhost accessible via localhost.com!
+If you want to use my existing node-base-apps on facebook and twitter to login using their OAuth mechanism, please make sure you serve the app through your localhost accessible via "localhost.com"!

 **You need to make an /etc/hosts entry for localhost.com like this**: